2026/2027 Undergraduate Courses

 Group A: Foundations

-Students must enrol in the Lecture (LEC), one Tutorial (TUT) and one Practicum (PRA).
-When the 2023/24 Timetable is released, please see Timetable Builder for the schedule of Practicums and Tutorials.
+Students must enrol in one Lecture (LEC), one Tutorial (TUT) and one Practicum (PRA).

 Distribution Requirement: Humanities